4. Notes and Scales

 The 12 Notes

-We already know that by doubling a frequency, in this case from C2 we get C3, which is the same sound but higher.
-So we already know where our first note comes from!
+We already know that by doubling any frequency, for example 261Hz (C4), we get 524Hz (C5), the same sound but higher.
+So now we have our first 2 notes!

 But what about the other notes?
-This is where the fundamental decision of Western music comes in: we divide the frequencies between C2 and C3 into 12 equal parts.
-This gives us 12 new notes.
-In other words, we divide the range between 65 Hz and 131 Hz into 12 parts.
+This is where the fundamental decision of Western music comes into play: we divide the frequencies between C4 and C5 into 12 equal parts.
+In this way, we obtain 12 new notes.
+In other words, we divide the range between 261 Hz and 524 Hz into 12 parts.

-By dividing this range into 12 equal parts, we obtain 12 new notes.
-I will show you their 2 ways of naming them, but you don't need to know their names for now.
+As a result of dividing this range into 12 equal parts, we obtain 12 new notes.
+Below, I show you their 2 ways of naming them.
+You don't need to memorize their names for now.

 These 12 notes are present in all instruments: piano, violin, flute, guitar, trumpet...
 They all use only these 12 notes.

 If we added more circles to the left or right, they would be the same notes but higher or lower.
-To get more notes, we would have had to make more divisions.
-But in the history of Western music, it was decided that 12 was a good number.
-All the songs you hear (classical music, rock, electronic...) are composed of those 12 notes.
+To obtain more different notes, we would have had to make more than 12 divisions.
+However, in the history of Western music, it was decided that 12 was a good number.
+As a consequence, all the songs you hear (classical music, rock, electronic...) use only these 12 notes.

 Now that we know the 12 available notes, an interesting question arises: Do we use all of them in a song?
 The answer is no. But why not use them all 🎹🤩🎹?

-It's like when you paint a picture; you don't use all the colors available.
-If you want a cheerful painting, you use bright colors; if you want a sad painting, you use darker colors, or soft colors if you want it to convey tranquility.
-You rarely use all the colors in the same painting; you choose a color palette depending on the feeling you want to express.
+To understand this, let's think of an analogy with painting: when you paint a picture, you don't use all the colors available.
+If you want a cheerful painting, you use bright colors.
+On the other hand, if you want a sad painting, you use dark colors.
+If you want to convey tranquility, you use soft colors.
+Rarely will you use all the colors in the same painting.
+Ultimately, you choose a color palette based on the feeling you want to convey.

 F9A84F55-39B5-4E45-B2B5-F4AEC4F92188.png

-The same happens with music: from these 12 notes we only choose some depending on what we want to convey.
-Instead of a color palette, here we talk about Musical Scale.
+The same happens with music: from these 12 notes we only choose some according to what we want to convey.
+Instead of "color palette," in music we talk about Scales.

-For example, these are the notes that are chosen in most of the music you listen to.
-It's called the Major Scale:
+For example, these are the most used notes in the music you listen to.
+It's called Major Scale.
+It's simply a palette of notes, a choice of notes.

-You might wonder: What are they 🧐?
-C, A, G...?
-All I see are black circles ⚫️🤪?
-Here’s the trick: the name doesn’t matter.
-What matters are the intervals between each selected note.
-The intervals between each note we choose are what give style to our scale.
+You might be wondering: What notes are they 🧐?, C, A, G...?
+I only see white circles 🤪?
+That's the point: the names of the notes don't matter.
+What matters are the spaces between them.
+In fact, the spaces are what give style to our scale.

-It doesn't matter if you had started on a different note.
+Now comes a fundamental point: it doesn't matter which note you start on.
 As long as you make the same jumps, the scale will be the same.
-It's like going up and down a staircase.
-If you go up 2 steps, down 1, up 3, and down 2, it doesn't matter if you started on step 10 or step 34, the movement you've made is the same.
+It's like going up and down a staircase: if you go up 2 steps, down 1, and then up 3, it doesn't matter if you start on step 10 or step 34.
+The movement is the same.

-This palette/scale is often used for cheerful or lively songs.
+Why choose those jumps and not others?
+This palette/scale is frequently used for cheerful or lively songs.

 Minor Scale - 2-1-2-2-1-2-2